ujkuo/ujkuo.github.io/content/_index.md

 > I am a research professional at Chicago Booth.

-I enjoy delving into business topics, especially how information plays a role in different schemes.
+My current works cover banking, regulation, and the impact of mobility on financial behaviors.
-Take advertisement as an example;
+However, I enjoy delving into how information plays a role in different schemes.
-how is the role of advertising in marketing and financial behaviors, how should firms strategize advertising, why and how to make an advertisement go viral and circulating, how to evaluate an ad before its launch, and so on.
+Take advertisement as an example: how is the role of advertising in marketing and financial behaviors, how should firms strategize advertising, why and how to make an advertisement go viral and circulating, how to evaluate an ad before its launch?
-Another example is disclosure.
+Another example is information disclosure in the financial sector.
-How does distinct information disclosure influence companies' economic behaviors and consequences, what does companies' strategy to disclose information to draw more attention and investments, and do peer effects exist in information disclosure?
+How does distinct information disclosure influence companies' economic behaviors and consequences, how do companies strategize information disclosure to draw more attention and investments, and do peer effects exist in information disclosure?
 I always gravitate towards these topics.
 I leverage methods from,
-thanks to my diverse background and divergent learning path, economics, statistics, and computer science to analyze these issues.
+thanks to my diverse background and divergent learning path, economics, statistics, and computer science to analyze these questions

 Luxury brands, the fashion industry, and the membership system are also parts of my daily musing.
 As a fan of brands, fashion, and hotels,